 The Mississippi Legislature created the Joint Legislative Committee on Performance Evaluation and Expenditure Review (PEER Committee) by statute in 1973.
 A joint committee, the PEER Committee is composed of seven members of the House of Representatives appointed by the Speaker and seven members of the Senate appointed by the Lieutenant Governor.
-Appointments are made for four-year terms with one Senator and one Representative appointed from each of the U. S. Congressional Districts.
-Committee officers are elected by the membership with officers alternating annually between the two houses.
+Appointments are made for four-year terms, with one Senator and one Representative appointed from each of the U. S. Congressional Districts and three at-large members appointed from each house.
+Committee officers are elected by the membership, with officers alternating annually between the two houses.
 All Committee actions by statute require a majority vote of four Representatives and four Senators voting in the affirmative.

 Mississippi's constitution gives the Legislature broad power to conduct examinations and investigations.
 PEER is authorized by law to review any public entity, including contractors supported in whole or in part by public funds, and to address any issues that may require legislative action.
-PEER has statutory access to all state and local records and has subpoen power to compel testimony or the production of documents.
+PEER has statutory access to all state and local records and has subpoena power to compel testimony or the production of documents.